Skip to main content

 Continuing Ed

-16 hours per renewal cycle, including a minimum of 8 code hours and 8 in-person hours; 16 hours of online-only classes are not allowed.
+16 hours per 2-year cycle, including a minimum of 8 code hours and 8 in-person hours; 16 hours of online-only classes not allowed

 Renewal: 2 years